terence-lim/data-science-notebooks/MVCP.md

-The investor community tends to pose two contrasting questions about corporate giving On the one hand shareholders want assurance that philanthropy adds to or atleast does not detract from shareholder value On the other hand a growing number of investors place increasing emphasis on the demonstration of corporate responsibility A large body of literature already exists seeking to demonstrate the business value of corporate philanthropy to both groups Merely for ease of distinction here we will distinguish these two investor groups as traditional and responsible
+The investor community tends to pose two contrasting questions about corporate giving On the one hand shareholders want assurance that philanthropy adds to or atleast does not detract from shareholder value.
+On the other hand a growing number of investors place increasing emphasis on the demonstration of corporate responsibility.
+A large body of literature already exists seeking to demonstrate the business value of corporate philanthropy to both groups.
+Merely for ease of distinction here we will distinguish these two investor groups as traditional and responsible.

 ## Question 4.
 How to measure the value of corporate philanthropy
 for traditional investors.

-Scholars have long searched for a link between corporate philanthropy and premiums in company profits or stock prices They believe that if this link can be proven statistically it could offer definitive financial justification for companies to behave as good corporate citizens Textbook accounting frameworks reveal that a company s share price multiple the premium that a company s share price may be worth over its book value of identifiable company assets can be driven higher through two financial levers 27 1 a lower cost of capital or 2 higher expectations of how much future profitability exceeds the company s cost of capital The share price premium that a company enjoys over its cost of identifiable financial and physical assets is attributed to intangibles which can comprise a significant portion of a company s intrinsic value 28 Empirical evidence on share price valuations and profitability Baruch Lev and Christine Petrov its at New York University and Sure sh Radhakrishnan 2009 at the University of Texas collected a large data set of charitable contributions made by public companies from 1989 through 2000 They applied a statistical methodology known as Granger causality which distinguishes causation from association and found that charitable contributions increased the subsequent revenue growth of their donors
+Scholars have long searched for a link between corporate philanthropy and premiums in company profits or stock prices.
+They believe that if this link can be proven statistically it could offer definitive financial justification for companies to behave as good corporate citizens.
+Textbook accounting frameworks reveal that a company s share price multiple the premium that a company's share price may be worth over its book value of identifiable company assets can be driven higher through two financial levers: 1) a lower cost of capital or 2) higher expectations of how much future profitability exceeds the company's cost of capital.
+The share price premium that a company enjoys over its cost of identifiable financial and physical assets is attributed to intangibles which can comprise a significant portion of a company's intrinsic value.
+Empirical evidence on share price valuations and profitability.
+Baruch Lev and Christine Petrovits at New York University and Suresh Radhakrishnan 2009 at the University of Texas collected a large data set of charitable contributions made by public companies from 1989 through 2000.
+They applied a statistical methodology known as Granger causality which distinguishes causation from association and found that charitable contributions increased the subsequent revenue growth of their donors